lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}.
 ```

-Here is the calculation for calculation for the orthographic matrix
+Here is the calculation for the orthographic matrix

 ```{math}
 M^{OpenGL}_{orth,lh \rightarrow lh}